Mubashir15700/MicroSphere/README.md

 # 🧩 MicroSphere – Node.js Microservices Architecture (TypeScript + Docker)

-This project demonstrates a complete Node.js microservices architecture using TypeScript, Docker, MongoDB, MySQL, Prisma ORM, Redis, and RabbitMQ, along with a Next.js frontend.
+This project demonstrates a complete Node.js microservices architecture using TypeScript, Docker, MongoDB, MySQL, Prisma ORM, Redis, RabbitMQ, and Socket.IO, along with a Next.js frontend.
 It follows clean service boundaries with Auth, User, Task, Notification, and an API Gateway.

-Services communicate through REST APIs and asynchronous messaging via RabbitMQ.
+Services communicate through REST APIs, asynchronous messaging (RabbitMQ), and real-time WebSocket events (Socket.IO).

 The frontend, built with Next.js + TypeScript and Zustand for state management, is located in the /client folder and is currently under active development.

 ---